jfey/SmallThings/boards/jetson-nano.md

 provides some details about hardware and software related topics - stuff, which had been useful to do the first steps with the device.

-**Basic Hardware Setup**
+## Basic Hardware Setup

 The Nvidia box, which comes woith the device is pretty much useless for serious work.
 Just throw it away and start the beefing up right away - or at least prepare for it.

- **3D Printed Case**
+## 3D Printed Case

 To get a nice to handle package a 3D printed case has been used.
 The needed case package can be found on the [Thingyverse](https://www.thingiverse.com/thing:3518410) site.
-The case, done by ecoiras fits snuggly ans is very well done.
+The case, done by Thingyverse user *ecoiras* fits snuggly and is very well done.
 Only the connector side is a bit delicate and breaks easily.

 ![thingyverse jetson.png](../pics/thingyverse%20jetson.png)